Music of Athens, Georgia: Rock

+Pylon was founded in 1979.
+The band's danceable sound, a blend of new wave, post-punk, jangle pop, alternative rock and funk rock, influenced the Athens music scene and the 1980s American pop underground.
+AllMusic wrote that Pylon's "role as elder statesmen of the alternative rock explosion is unassailable".
+They released three albums, three singles and an EP during their on-and-off-again career.
+Much of their early material along with rarities was reissued by New West Records as part of a boxset titled Box.
+The boxset also includes a 200-page hardcover book with new interviews with the surviving members of the band and testimonies from members of R.E.M., The B-52's, Gang of Four, The Bongos, Mission of Burma, Sleater-Kinney, Beat Happening and Sonic Youth among others.

-The band Pylon was a long-standing and influential part of the Athens scene, and became critical darlings in the 1980s, but never achieved significant mainstream success.
-This was partially because they eschewed several record contracts from the major labels due to a lack of trust in music corporations.
-Pylon's dance rock style was not very accessible or commercial, and was accompanied by grating, chanting-style vocals, funky guitars and bass-heavy beats.
-Other 1980s local bands with nationwide alternative followings included Love Tractor, Oh-OK, with Michael Stipe's sister Lynda Stipe, vocalist Linda Hopper (later of Magnapop) and future solo performer Matthew Sweet, Dreams So Real.
+Other 1980s local bands with nationwide alternative followings included Love Tractor, Oh-OK, with Michael Stipe's sister Lynda Stipe, vocalist Linda Hopper (later of Magnapop) and future solo performer Matthew Sweet.
 The members of R.E.M. have remained fixtures in Athens as they have also become international stars, helping out local performers like Vic Chesnutt, the Chickasaw Mudd Puppies and Jack Logan.

 The Elephant 6 Collective, a group of like-minded indie bands, gained limited nationwide exposure starting in the mid-1990s with the rise of Neutral Milk Hotel, Elf Power and Olivia Tremor Control.
 The same period saw the Kindercore Records roster find critical acclaim, including the bands Sunshine Fix, Masters of the Hemisphere, Japancakes, Love Tractor, Gresham Disco and Of Montreal.
 Candy, a DJ store owned by Michael Lachowski of Pylon, opened in 1998; the store became an important part of the burgeoning dance music scene that produced Danger Mouse, Phungus and DJ 43.
+Lachowski also co-managed the record store Wax Jr. Facts at 260 North Jackson Street between 1982 and 1984.
+It was a "junior store" for Wax 'n' Facts in Atlanta.
+142 North Jackson Street was a popular practice space for bands through the 1980s and into the 1990s.